lse-ds205/tpi-apis/technical_report.md

 We prioritized RESTful principles, ensuring that endpoints are predictable and resource-oriented.
 For example, `/v1/company/{company_id}` returns all relevant data for a single company, while `/v1/companies` supports pagination and filtering for bulk queries.

-**Rejected Ideas:**
-- We considered a monolithic endpoint that would return all data types for an entity in a single call, but this was rejected due to performance concerns and the need for flexibility in client queries.
-- Early on, we debated using GraphQL for more flexible queries, but decided against it to keep the API accessible to a wider range of users and to minimize learning curve for the client.

-### Data Handling
-We chose to load data from CSV files at startup for simplicity and transparency, rather than using a database.
-This made it easier to update data and debug issues, but does mean that scalability is limited by available memory.

-### Error Handling
-A key design decision was to provide clear, descriptive error messages when data is missing or incomplete, following client feedback.
-This includes returning `"data not available"` or a relevant explanation, rather than generic errors.

 ---
 ## 3. Methodology